tadejkas1/PC-Control-Windows-Server/README.md

 1. **Install Python**: If you haven't already, download and install Python from [python.org](https://www.python.org/downloads/).

-2. **Install Dependencies**: To install the necessary dependencies, use the provided batch script `run.bat`.
+2. **Install Dependencies**: To install the necessary dependencies, use the provided batch script `requirements.bat`.
 This script will automatically install the packages listed in `requirements.txt`.
-To execute the script, double-click on `run.bat` in the application directory.
+To execute the script, double-click on `requirements.bat` in the application directory.

 4. **Setup Application**: Download all the application files (`PcControl.py`, HTML templates, etc.) to your system.